AlxDroidDev/DynCFDNS/homepage.dev/README.md

 ### 2. Configure Homepage.dev Service

-Add this configuration to your homepage.dev `services.yaml`:
+Add this configuration to your homepage.dev `services.yaml`.
+It uses the `customapi` widget type to fetch data from DynCFDNS API, and it allows you to customize the displayed fields.

 ```yaml
 - DNS Management: